THE BEST 12 PERSON TENT FOR CAMPING AS A FAMILY OR AS A GROUP

 This product is excellent for families with its rooms and easy assembly.

 With a spacious interior, the Alpha Camp 12 Person Tent can comfortably accommodate up to twelve people and three queen air beds.
 With a large D style door and five windows, you won’t have to worry about ventilation, and the mesh windows give you excellent protection against mosquitoes and other insects.
-It also comes equipped with a screen room that is separate and is a great way to lounge in the great outdoors away from the bugs, plus you get a large front awning that protects you from the sun and elements.
+It is a 12 person tent with screen porch that is a great way to lounge in the great outdoors away from the bugs, plus you get a large front awning that protects you from the sun and elements.

 The Alpha Camp Tent also comes with two large side pockets to store valuables and a room divider to give you privacy.
 Featuring a center height of eighty inches, the large tent can accommodate taller individuals without a problem.
 Other features include tent stakes, reflective tent ropes, tent poles, rainfly, and a carrying bag with wheels.